 In recent years, scheduled preventive maintenance (PM) systems were introduced into CMMSs.
 These systems are highly sophisticated and can be customized to a company’s specific needs, industry and asset type.
 PMs can be set based on a number of variables including calendar, asset priority, repair history, operation down time, inspection dates or equipment manufacturer standards.
 Using the CMMS analytics, it is possible to assess equipment performance based on repair history, cost of repair, type of repair and downtime.
 Among other things, the PM maintenance reports can also help business owners assess the overall savings achieved by implementing the PM system as well as play an important role in strategic planning for company future operations.
 The customizable function of PMs makes it possible to alter preventive maintenance schedules based on the reports generated.

-CMMSs have come a long way since they were first introduced.
+CMMSs and preventive maintenance softwares have come a long way since they were first introduced.
 With the advent of computing power and the emergence of the Internet, these advances have been incorporated into the development of the robust automated maintenance management systems of today.
 For example, while maintenance departments previously depended upon hard copy work orders that often sat on a desk or in a maintenance tech’s inbox until they were retrieved, it often took days before maintenance was completed.
 With mobile access and a user-friendly CMMS interface, work orders can now be sent instantaneously through the system with replacement parts ordered, if needed.
 The preventive maintenance system feature also makes it is possible to implement flexible maintenance scheduling that saves time, money and resources.
 CMMS developers remain committed to keeping pace with evolving economic conditions, industry trends and technology.
 In doing so, they are also committed to ensuring that their growing list of customers has the best maintenance management solution possible.